anettrolikova/planett/index.md

 **What makes me different:** I bring both the grassroots understanding of how Ethereum communities work and the strategic expertise to transform that knowledge into scalable growth.
 Whether it's developer relations management, ecosystem activation, or community strategy, I focus on creating genuine connections that last.

 If you’re curious about my journey—from volunteering at crypto conferences to landing a full-time role in Web3, you should listen to the [Episode 19 - Anett Rolikova by WholesomeCrypto](https://youtu.be/Oj_HIbW76TI) podcast.

+## Anett's speakers Bio
+Anett is a Creative Strategist on the DevEx team at SubZero Labs, where she supports the growth of the Rialo protocol by bridging technical and non-technical domains.
+Active in the Ethereum ecosystem since 2019, she has contributed to developer relations, EIP and ERC coordination, cross-chain bridge initiatives, and ecosystem working groups alongside leading crypto projects.
+Her expertise spans NFT standards, EIPs, ERCs, and technical breakdowns, with a focus on translating complex challenges into clear strategies and sustainable communities.

 ## Contributions & Memberships :